yiisoft/yii2-httpclient/docs/guide/usage-transports.md

 You may create your own transport, which will perform message sending in its own way.
 To do so you should extend [[\yii\httpclient\Transport]] class and implement at least `send()` method.
-All you need to do is determine HTTP response content and headers, then you can compose a response object from them using [[\yii\httpclient\Client::createResponse()]]:
+All you need to do is determine HTTP response body and headers, then you can compose a response object from them using [[\yii\httpclient\Client::createResponse()]]:

 ```php